Does smoking cause throat cancer

 • A diet lacking in fruits and vegetables

-• Using a scope to get a closer look at your throat.
-Your doctor may use a special lighted scope (endoscope) to get a close look at your throat during a procedure called endoscopy.
-A tiny camera at the end of the endoscope transmits images to a video screen that your doctor watches for signs of abnormalities in your throat.
-Another type of scope (laryngoscope) can be inserted in your voice box.
-It uses a magnifying lens to help your doctor examine your vocal cords.
-This procedure is called laryngoscopy.
+• Using a scope to examine your throat: Your doctor may perform an endoscopy, where an extraordinary lighted scope (endoscope) is used to get a closer look at your throat.
+A tiny camera at the end of the endoscope transmits images to a video screen, allowing your doctor to check for abnormalities.
+Another procedure, called laryngoscopy, involves inserting a laryngoscope into your voice box.
+This scope has a magnifying lens to help your doctor examine your vocal cords more closely.

-• Removing a tissue sample for testing.
-If abnormalities are found during endoscopy or laryngoscopy, your doctor can pass surgical instruments through the scope to collect a tissue sample (biopsy).
-The sample is sent to a laboratory for testing.
+• Removing a tissue sample for testing: If any abnormalities are detected during endoscopy or laryngoscopy, your doctor may use surgical instruments passed through the scope to collect a tissue sample, known as a biopsy.
+This sample is then sent to a laboratory for analysis.

 What can you do?